Phil Mead: Early years at Hampshire

 Mead played the same number of matches the following season, scoring 1,118 runs and making two centuries.
 He took a further 27 wickets at an average of 34.62, taking his career best figures of 7 for 18 against Northamptonshire, where bowling first change he helped to dismiss Northamptonshire for 60 runs in their second innings, with Hampshire winning the match by 9 wickets.
 In 1908, he played for a Hambledon XII in a commemorative first-class match against an England XI at Broadhalfpenny Down.
-Mead scored 1,459 runs at an average of 37.41 from 24 matches in the wet summer of 1909, in addition to taking 23 wickets at an average of 35.43; as his reputation as a batsman grew, he began to take his bowling less seriously and as a result, was utilised less.
+Mead scored 1,459 runs at an average of 37.41 from 24 matches in the wet summer of 1909, in addition to taking 23 wickets at an average of 35.43; as his reputation as a batsman grew, he began to take his bowling less seriously and as a result, was used less.
 In 1910, he scored 1,416 runs at an average of 31.46, making one century.
 Three of his first-class matches came for teams besides Hampshire.
 He played for the Marylebone Cricket Club (MCC) against Nottinghamshire at the beginning of the season, and for the East of England against the West of England in June, before being selected for The Rest against 1910 County Champions Kent at The Oval; in the latter match, he was described as having "batted brilliantly" by the Bournemouth Daily Echo.

 Test debut

 Mead was prolific during the 1911 season, having dropped down to the upper-middle order.
 He scored over 2,562 runs at an average of 54.51 from 29 matches, making nine centuries.
 Against Leicestershire in June, he scored two centuries in the same match, making 100 and an unbeaten 109 runs, in addition to scoring a maiden double-century, an unbeaten 207 runs against Warwickshire in August, with Mead sharing in a 292 runs partnership for the third wicket with Alexander Johnston.
 The following month, whilst playing for the Players in the Gentlemen versus Players match at the Scarborough Festival in September, he made a second double-century (223 runs).
 He was Hampshire's leading run-scorer in the County Championship that season, with 1,706 runs at an average of 58.82.
 Overall, he ranked fourth behind Tom Hayward, Jack Sharp and David Denton, despite Mead having played at least ten fewer innings than them.
 Strengthened by his century for The Rest in the season ending match against County Champion's Warwickshire at The Oval, his form led him to be selected for the MCC's 1911–12 tour of Australia.
 (Note: The Marylebone Cricket Club (MCC) held the responsibility of organising overseas tours from 1903 to 1977.
-All matches on a tour were played as MCC, except for Test matches, where the side played as England.)
+All matches on a tour were played as MCC, except for Test matches, where the team played as England.)
 Under the captaincy of Plum Warner, it was considered the strongest touring team that had been sent to Australia at the time.
 As a result of his performances in 1911, Mead was named one of Wisden's Five Cricketers of the Year.